comtihon/catcher/docs/source/variables.rst

 Built-in functions
 ------------------
+See :meth:`catcher.modules.filter_impl.bifs` for the full list of built in functions and filters.

 | 1. ``random_int()`` - will generate a random int for you.
 The only difference between ``RANDOM_INT`` is - you can set limits

 ::